Yelnam/modded_Karpathy_GPT/README.md

 Changes (from memory, may not be 100% accurate):

-1 Added byte-encoder and decoder for tekenization
+1 Added byte-encoder and decoder for tokenization
      (This, from memory, is similar to something constructed by Karpathy during the lesson, but not the same as what he saved on his github)

-2 Now saves model to mdels directory at end of each training run
+2 Now saves model to models directory at end of each training run

 3 Saves vocab, merges and encoded text for quick use in future training runs